Assignment 2 File System

 directory.
 Because our operating system has neither processes nor system calls

-yet, you’ll be keeping track of the cwd
+yet, you’ll be keeping track of the cwd directly in the shell.

 Commands